M-Josefsson/AeroDep/README.md

 ### Overview
-This program performs molecular dynamics-type calculations in order to simulate the final steps of the deposition process of conductive (and magnetic) aerosol nanoparticles onto an substrate in an electrostatic percipitator (ESP).
+This program performs molecular dynamics-type calculations in order to simulate the final steps of the deposition process of conductive (and magnetic) aerosol nanoparticles onto a substrate in an electrostatic precipitator (ESP).
 The particle concentration in the gas is assumed to be very low (<1e6 particles per cm3), such that particles in the gas do not interact, and only one particle is in the aerosol phase in the simulation volume at any given time.
 When the particle collides with the substrate, or another particle, its properties (such as position and magnetization) are frozen, and a new particle is spawned.

 The calculations are based on numerically solving the Langevin equation describing the system in order to calculate trajectories for individual particles.
 The forces included are of electrostatic, magnetic, and van der Waals nature.
 Interactions between the frozen particles and the incoming particle are taken into account using pair-wise interactions.
-In addition, stochastic motion governed by Brownian motion is included as it has a significant effect on the particles' trajectories for small nanoparticles.
+In addition, stochastic motion governed by Brownian motion is included, as it has a significant effect on the particles' trajectories for small nanoparticles.

 The core of the program builds upon the work in Krinke et al. "[Microscopic aspects of the deposition of nanoparticles from the gas phase](https://doi.org/10.1016/S0021-8502(02)00074-5)" Journal of Aerosol Science 33.10 (2002), but with added functionality (such as magnetism).